serebrov/serebrov.github.io-hugo/content/posts/2018-07-27-python-parameter-blocks-formatting.md

 Now, besides the rename / refactoring we need to also fix the indentation in following lines.

-While the first way of formatting works good in these cases:
+While the first way of formatting works well in these cases:

 ```python
 # Two functions near each other, indentation is not jumping